Nagendra1997/mesibo-documentation/conferencing.md

 - `Participant.muteStatus()` To get the mute status of a stream
 - `Participant.hangup()` Hangup the stream

-### Making a call
+## Making a call
 To place a call to the group, you can use the `call` method on the stream object.

+### The basic concept of a call
-You need to make a call when you need to send your streams to the group.
-You also need to place a call, to connect to the stream of other participants in the group.
+You need to make a call when you need other members of group to view your streams.
+You get a call object from `getLocalParticipant`.
+Then, if you make a `call()`, other members of the group will be notified and will receive your call object.
+Other members can then subscribe to your stream, again using `call()`

 Syntax
 ```javascript